book on the history of Hillsborough High School was released

 This showed an increase in enrollment and led to the addition of two new

-1899 map at left shows the school location at the northwest corner
+1899 map above shows the school location at the northwest corner

 of Florida Avenue and Madison St. The post office occupied the